Property depreciation can save our clients a lot of money.

 - For portable electronic devices, computer software, protective clothing and tools of trade that you provide to an employee.

 This one is also called the simplified depreciation rule and is only available for business assets.
 So not relevant for the pure property investor deriving passive income.

-If a business’ aggregated turnover is below the relevant threshold for the year – currently at $10m – the business can claim an instant asset write-off for any asset costing less than $20,000.
-This tax concession has been extended to June 30, 2019.
+If a business’ aggregated turnover is below the relevant turnover threshold for the year – currently at $50m – the business can claim an instant asset write-off for any asset costing less than the threshold – currently $30,000.